Mosaic: Arabic mosaics

-Some of the best examples of later Islamic mosaics were produced in Moorish Spain.
-The golden mosaics in the mihrab and the central dome of the Great Mosque in Corduba have a decidedly Byzantine character.
+Some of the best examples of later Islamic mosaics were produced in the Umayyad state of Córdoba (modern day Spain and Portugal) are the golden mosaics in the mihrab and the central dome of the maqsura in the Great Mosque in Córdoba which have a decidedly Byzantine character.
 They were made between 965 and 970 by local craftsmen, supervised by a master mosaicist from Constantinople, who was sent by the Byzantine Emperor to the Umayyad Caliph of Spain.
 The decoration is composed of colorful floral arabesques and wide bands of Arab calligraphy.
-The mosaics were purported to evoke the glamour of the Great Mosque in Damascus, which was lost for the Umayyad family.
+The mosaics were purported to evoke the glamour of the Great Umayyad Mosque in Damascus, which was lost for the Umayyad family.

+Mosaics generally went out of fashion in the Islamic world after the 8th century, although Umayyad-style mosaics can be found in later periods for example in the 11th-century Fatimid reconstruction of the Qibli (Al-Aqsa) Mosque in Al-Aqsa Compound.